Icegreeen/backseasy/projects/animated/animated-frame.md

 ---
 #### How to implement:

-With tailwind installed in your project (tutorial), implement these tailwind classes in your parent div where it will reflect the background.
+With tailwind installed in your project [tutorial](https://backseasy.com/blog/install-tailwind-nextjs), implement these tailwind classes in your parent div where it will reflect the background.

 Code: